Aathira1Manoj/MedPredict/README.md

-# 🏥 MedPredict – Disease Prediction System with Chatbot
+# 🏥 MediPredict – Disease Prediction System with Chatbot

-MedPredict is a full-stack AI-powered healthcare application that predicts diseases based on user symptoms and provides intelligent chatbot assistance for better understanding and guidance.
+MediPredict is a full-stack AI-powered healthcare application that predicts diseases based on user symptoms and provides intelligent chatbot assistance for better understanding and guidance.

 ---